Does Nivea Test on Animals in 2023?

 Wrapping Up

 Does Nivea test on animals?
-To answer this question, we have to take a look at some factors.
+To answer this question, we have to look at some factors.

-For starters, location will play a major role.
-In the EU and countries like the USA, animal testing is completely prohibited.
+For starters, location will play a significant role.
+Animal testing is completely prohibited in the EU and countries like the USA.

-However, other regions, like China, require a certain degree of experimentation.
+However, other regions, like China, require some experimentation.
 That’s especially true for products that Nivea markets to children.

 Other than that, the brand uses animal by-products to manufacture some items.
 So, the company also struggles to achieve a vegan title.